-In accordance with the Remedial Action Work Plan, groundwater sampling is required semi-annually for one year.
-The sampling locations, required analytical parameters and schedule are provided in Table 4-1 - Post Remediation Groundwater Sampling Requirements and Schedule below.
+In accordance with the Remedial Action Work Plan, groundwater sampling is required annually.
+The sampling locations, required analytical parameters, and schedule are provided in Table 4-1 - Post Remediation Groundwater Sampling Requirements and Schedule below.
 Modification to the frequency or sampling requirements will require approval from the NYSDEC.